viamrobotics/viam-typescript-sdk/examples/node/README.md

 #### `main.ts`

-The `App.tsx` file was updated to include the following polyfills and updates:
+The `main.ts` file was updated to include the following polyfills and updates:

 - WebRTC Polyfills: